Previous Up Next

 Exhibitions

 Again, it was a warm day for the time of the year, but not as warm as yesterday.
-The temperature reached 16.1° Celsius at Twenthe Airport.
+The temperature reached 16.1° Celsius at Twente Airport.
 In one of the exhibitions rooms of University of Twente, I saw the exhibition Dissonance with works by novice and professional photographers, a photo exhibition in collaboration with COWMAG.
 I found the following works noteworthy: It looked like two of the projections were not working.
 On my way to Tetem art space, I made a little detour to view the Bolhaarsteen, a marke stone that has recently been placed near the location of the original stone, which was moved when houses were built to a private location in one of the gardens.
 At TETEM art space, I saw the installation Operation Theater by Amos Peled, which I found somewhat interesting.
 At Concordia, I saw the exhibitions Squeez in, out (by Sakamon Triboriruk in cooperation with FÆES-›!T) and Vrouwen in Enschede (Dutch for Women in Enschede) with works by various local women.

 Friday, November 7, 2025